Did you receive a letter from a German law firm stating that you have reproduced a photograph without authorization (Copyright Infringment Notice) ?

 Robert FECHNER, Marcin ZIELINSKI and Filipp BICKEL are German lawyers who collaborate with the company PHOTOCLAIM.

-If you have received a letter from the email adress firstname.lastname@example.org, it is likely that you have been identified by PHOTOCLAIM as a potential infringer.
+If you received a letter from the email adress firstname.lastname@example.org, it is likely that you have been identified by PHOTOCLAIM as a potential infringer.

 « Dear Sir or Madam,